Max Key announces sale of his first Auckland property development - NZ Herald

 "On reflection, this project not only taught me about the intricacies of the industry but the qualities within myself.
 Thank you to all the contractors, family and friends who supported us throughout, I can't wait to see what the future brings for MTK Capital!
 Onwards and upwards!"

-MTK Capital is one of a series of companies owned by Key, who last went public with his property moves when he bought a $1.4 million home in Mt Albert, bought with help from his parents.
+MTK Capital is one of a series of companies owned by Key, who last went public with his property moves when he bought a $1.4 million home in Mt Albert, purchased with help from his parents.

 Sold at auction in June last year, the property went for 22 per cent above CV, leaving the vendors in tears of happiness.